gersianc/DS340-project/README.md

 Professor Gold said: look for NN architecture that works with high resolution pictures given the quality of the images from the dataset.

+## Try to make a drastic increase in accuracy, doesn't have to be perfect.
+Need to figure out how to lower loss.
+(Overfitting)

+Which parameters work best?